 In the Survey view, the selected (active) photo has a white border.
 You can designate the active photo by clicking it in the image display area.
 All photos have a Deselect Photo icon in the lower-right corner for removing the photos from the Survey view.
 (On Mac OS, move the pointer over the photo to see the icon.)

 Both views provide access to rating stars, color labels, and Pick or Rejected flags for each photo.
 Both views also let you deselect photos to narrow down the images under consideration.
 See Flag, label, and rate photos.

 You can always switch between the Compare and Survey views while comparing photos.
 You can also display Compare and Survey views in a second window on a second monitor.
 See Displaying the Library on a second monitor.

-If you only select one photo and then switch to Compare view, Lightroom uses the currently selected photo and either the last previously selected photo or an adjacent photo in the Grid view or the Filmstrip.
+If you select only one photo and then switch to Compare view, Lightroom Classic CC uses the currently selected photo and either the last previously selected photo or an adjacent photo in the Grid view or the Filmstrip.